US STOCKS-Nasdaq retreats as technology stocks lose favor

 5-yr performance gap between growth and value stockshttps://tmsnrt.rs/3kjdIem

-(Additional reporting by Noel Randewich in San Francisco, Medha Singh in Bengaluru; Editing by Shounak Dasgupta, Sriraj Kalluvila and Tom Brown)
+(Additional reporting by Noel Randewich in San Francisco, Chuck Mikolajczak in New York, Medha Singh in Bengaluru; Editing by Shounak Dasgupta, Sriraj Kalluvila and Tom Brown)

 ((sinead.carew@thomsonreuters.com; +1 (646) 223 6186; Reuters Messaging: sinead.carew.thomsonreuters.com@reuters.net))